New York officials downplay concern over new coronavirus variant | Health

 Highly contagious variants of the virus first discovered and now prevalent in South Africa, the United Kingdom, and Brazil have been spreading widely to other countries.
 In the United States, where the virus has taken more than 500,000 lives over the past 13 months, new infections and deaths have been on the decline in recent weeks.

-Hospitalizations - a key indicator for public officials worried about overwhelming local healthcare systems - were down nearly 60% from their Jan.
+Hospitalizations - a key indicator for public officials worried about straining local healthcare systems - were down nearly 60% from their Jan.
 6 peak at 53,938 patients, according to a Reuters tally.
-Even with the declining trend, deaths mounted in California, where total fatalities topped 50,000 on Wednesday, followed by New York, the early epicenter of the U.S. outbreak, with 46,871.
+Even with the declining trend, California reached a grim new milestone as its cumulative coronavirus death toll topped 50,000 on Wednesday, more than any other state, followed by New York, the early epicenter of the U.S. outbreak, with 46,871 fatalities to date.

-President Joe Biden, marking the 50 millionth dose to be administered since he took office, said his administration plans to launch a massive campaign to educate Americans about coronavirus vaccines in anticipation of a period later this year where supply may outstrip demand because of vaccine hesitancy.
+President Joe Biden, marking the 50 millionth dose to be given since he took office, said his administration plans to launch a massive campaign to educate Americans about coronavirus vaccines in anticipation of a period later this year when supply may outstrip demand because of vaccine hesitancy.
 Biden alluded to skepticism in Black communities because of a history of "terrible medical and scientific abuse."

 "But if there is one message that needs to cut through, it's this: the vaccines are safe and effective," he said.
-The new variant, called B.1.526, represented about 12% of New York City cases by mid-February, according to researchers at Columbia University Vagelos College of Physicians and Surgeons.
+The New York variant, called B.1.526, represented about 12% of total positive tests from the Columbia Irving Medical Center, according to a report by researchers at Columbia University Vagelos College of Physicians and Surgeons.

-Another study published online this week by the California Institute of Technology also described the new variant.
+Another study published online this week by the California Institute of Technology that also described the new variant found that it accounted for nearly 28% of all coronavirus genomes tested in New York state.
 Neither study has been peer-reviewed.
-The Columbia researchers found that B.1.526 shares some worrying characteristics with the South Africa and Brazil variants, that several studies have suggested are more resistant to some existing vaccines than earlier versions of the coronavirus.
+The Columbia researchers point out that B.1.526 shares some worrying characteristics with the South Africa and Brazil variants, which several studies have suggested are more resistant to some existing vaccines than earlier strains of the coronavirus.

+Similar findings about a "homegrown" California variant were reported recently in two other studies ahead of peer review from Cedars-Sinai Medical Center in Los Angeles and the University of California at San Francisco.
+Those researchers said the fast-spreading California variant may help explain the year-end holiday surge of cases in late 2020 that overwhelmed hospitals across much of the state, though some experts cautioned that more data was needed to substantiate such conclusions.

 The CDC has identified more than 1,900 cases of coronavirus variants spread across most states in the country, mostly the B.1.1.7 variant first identified in the UK, which has been shown to be more transmissible than earlier versions of the virus.
 Varma urged readers to be "a little skeptical" of reports of the latest studies, adding that not all variants rise to the level of public health concerns.
 He characterized the latest discovery as a "variant of interest" that should be studied more closely.